Collection inventory

 Related Material

-Some material has been transferred to Rare Books for cataloging, including eight copies of Migratory Labor Notes and four other government publications, a pamphlet on Martin Luther King, Jr. Please refer to Libraries Search for a complete listing.
+Some material has been transferred to Rare Books for cataloging, including eight copies of Migratory Labor Notes and four other government publications, a pamphlet on Martin Luther King, Jr. Please refer to the Classic Catalog for a complete listing.

 SCRC has several collections related to prison reform and the Oneida Community.
 Please refer to the the SCRC Subject Index for a complete listing.
 See in particular Oneida Community and Robert Wayland-Smith Papers (Prudence's husband).